-Time of application If deficiency symptoms have occured at an early stage spraying should be done immediately there is enough leaf to spray, followed by a further application in 2-3 weeks, since most of the first application will have fallen on bare ground.
+Time of application If deficiency symptoms have occurred at an early stage spraying should be done immediately there is enough leaf to spray, followed by a further application in 2-3 weeks since most of the first application will have fallen on bare ground.

 Where a deficiency occurs every year it is best to apply the foliar spray before symptoms appear.